-The School of Critical Studies reflects a core commitment to criticism, textual interpretation, and the analysis of language, over diverse but inter-related subject areas.
-We have a long history of excellence in research and teaching, confirmed by recent Research Assessment Exercise (RAE) and Departmental Learning and Teaching review (DPTLA) results, and are committed to continuing that tradition.
+The School of Critical Studies reflects a core commitment to criticism, textual interpretation and the analysis of language, over diverse but inter-related subject areas.
+The School of Critical Studies houses several subjects including:

 English Language and Linguistics, founded as a separate discipline in 1948, offers a uniquely comprehensive programme of study in English historical linguistics, medieval English studies, Scots, and Modern English language and linguistics.

-Scottish literature was established in 1971, recognising that the subject demanded a specific focus and investment, and remains unique in offering a full Honours degree in Scottish writing, as well as in combination with other subjects.
+We are proud to host the only academic unit in the world exclusively dedicated to the teaching and research of Scottish Literature.
+Established in 1971, it remains unique in offering a full Honours degree in Scottish writing, as well as in combination with other subjects.

-Our range of undergraduate degree programmes is wide and varied, and our College entry system allows those choosing to study at the University of Glasgow to benefit from the opportunity of combined degree, as well as single Honours courses.
+Our range of undergraduate degree programmes is wide and varied.
+Those choosing to study at the University of Glasgow will benefit from the opportunity of combined degrees as well as single Honours courses.

-The School has a vibrant research environment with world leading researchers and library facilities: with over 260 students, its postgraduate programme is overall one of the largest in the UK, recognised by success in competitive studentships.
+The School has a vibrant research environment with world leading researchers and library facilities: with over 260 students.
+We offer one of the largest range of postgraduate programmes in the UK.

 The School of Critical Studies have a long history of excellence in research and teaching, confirmed by recent Research Assessment Exercise (RAE) and Departmental Learning and Teaching review (DPTLA) results and we are committed to continuing that tradition.
 Discover more about research in the School of Critical Studies.